Quick Answer: How To Apply For Health Insurance

 Can I get health insurance if I have a pre-existing condition?

 Yes.
 Under the Affordable Care Act (ACA), insurance companies are legally prohibited from denying coverage or charging higher premiums based on pre-existing conditions such as diabetes, cancer, heart disease, or asthma.
-This protection applies to all plans sold on the ACA Marketplace and to most employer-sponsored group health plans.
-It is enforced by HHS and the Department of Labor (DOL).
-Short-term health plans, which are not ACA-compliant, may still impose pre-existing condition exclusions.
+This protection applies to all plans sold on the ACA Marketplace and to most employer-sponsored group health plans, and is enforced by HHS and the Department of Labor (DOL).
+One important exception: short-term health plans, which are not ACA-compliant, may still impose pre-existing condition exclusions.
+Read the fine print before enrolling in any plan marketed as “short-term” or “limited benefit.”

 What is COBRA and how does it work?

-COBRA (Consolidated Omnibus Budget Reconciliation Act) is a federal law administered by the Department of Labor (DOL) that allows you to continue your employer-sponsored health insurance coverage for up to 18 months after leaving a job, having your hours reduced, or experiencing other qualifying events.
-Under COBRA, you pay the full premium — both the employee and employer share — plus a 2% administrative fee.
-This can be costly, but it allows you to maintain the same plan and provider network without interruption while you seek new coverage.
+COBRA (Consolidated Omnibus Budget Reconciliation Act) is a federal law administered by the Department of Labor (DOL) that allows you to continue your employer-sponsored health insurance for up to 18 months after leaving a job, having your hours reduced, or experiencing other qualifying events.
+Under COBRA, you pay the full premium, both the employee and employer share, plus a 2% administrative fee.
+This can be costly.
+For many people, a subsidized ACA Marketplace plan will be cheaper than COBRA, so compare both options before defaulting to continuation coverage.

 What are the 10 essential health benefits required under the ACA?